 This handbook is not the sole document for faculty guidance and governance.
-The Employee Handbook, the Student Handbook, the university catalogs, the What We Believe booklet and other official documents as they are issued, may serve as a collective body of information to which faculty and administration look for direction relative to institutional policy and guidelines.
+The Employee Handbook, the Student Handbook, the university catalogs, the What We Believe booklet, and other official documents, as they are issued, may serve as a collective body of information to which faculty and administration look for direction relative to institutional policy and guidelines.

 The material herein is compiled from a record of official faculty actions, as well as administrative policies and board decisions.
 This handbook has been prepared for the purpose of clarifying faculty responsibilities and privileges and should aid in creating a direct and effective approach to organizational problem solving.
 The Faculty Handbook Committee is responsible for overseeing the annual revision process for the governance sections of this handbook.
-Proposed changes are brought to the Senate for review and approval before being forwarded to the Office of the Provost for final approval.
-The handbook is subject to review and/or revision by the administration or the Board or Trustees, and a summary of major changes is made available to faculty annually.
-Changes to the Faculty Handbook made after the annual publication date will be considered in effect and will be on file in the Office of the Provost, posted electronically on the APU website, and in the Faculty Handbook Folder in the Community Folders on Google Drive.
+Proposed changes are brought to the Faculty Senate for review and approval before being forwarded to the Office of the Provost for final approval.
+The handbook is subject to review and/or revision by the administration and the Board of Trustees, and a summary of major changes is made available to faculty annually.
+All proposed changes to the Faculty Handbook must be submitted to the Academic Affairs Committee of the Board of Trustees for review and approval at the January board meeting or at such other time as to permit review and approval by the Board of Trustees before the annual April 1 date for issuance of notices of appointment.
+Changes to the Faculty Handbook made after the annual publication date will be considered in effect if approved by the Academic Affairs Committee of the Board of Trustees, and will be on file in the Office of the Provost, posted electronically on the APU website, and in the Faculty Handbook Folder in the Community Folders on Google Drive.